 Finally reestablished on August 1, 1973, the MA rating would only draw its members from Sailors cross-rating from other ratings at the Second Class Petty Officer level and above.
 That is until 2003, when Navy Recruiting Command was assigned a new contract mission for entry level applicants.

 The Master at Arms' rating is the Navy's military police force.
-Master-at-Arms make sure the regulations are enforced.
-They provide the United States Navy with security specialists who perform force protection, antiterrorism, physical security, and law enforcement duties on land and at sea.
+Master-at-Arms make sure the Navy's regulations are enforced.
+They provide the United States Navy with security specialists who perform force protection, anti-terrorism, physical security, and law enforcement duties on land and at sea.
 All training and experience can directly transfer to homeland security or other government and civilian law enforcement agencies.

-Master At Arms provide waterborne and land security, aircraft and flight line security, strategic weapons and cargo security, maritime security and platform protection.
+Master-at-Arms provide waterborne and land security, aircraft and flight line security, strategic weapons and cargo security, maritime security and platform protection.
 They conduct customs operations, corrections operations, detainee operations, and protective service operations.

 MAs perform force protection, physical security and law enforcement, and organize and train personnel in force protection, physical security, law enforcement, and weapons proficiency.
 They develop plans for physical security and force protection enhancement of Navy bases, installations, property, and personnel, and assist commands in conducting terrorist threat analysis and implementing defensive measures.

 If you have experience as a law enforcement officer, or as a corrections, probation, or parole officer, you may be able to translate that experience higher pay at enlistment via the Navy Direct Procurement Enlistment Program (DPEP).
 Ask your recruiter for details.